gautamee29/FirmwareTest/README.md

 ##Level 3
 Pseudocode
 ```
+Start
 Define the value of true, false, buffer, size.
-Enter the buffer message.
+choose the buffer message to be generated(currently hardcoded).
-Initiate the microcontroller that generates the data every 30 sec.
+Initiate the pseudo microcontroller that generates the data every 30 sec.
-Executing aftre evry 30sec.
+Execute after 30 seconds
 Initiate data server to connect and disconnect.
 Execute after every 31 sec
-Flush the buffer if connected.
+Flush the buffer(data generated from pseudo microcontroller) if connected to data server else dont flush.
-Connect and disconnect from microcontroller based on input and proceed
+Take input, Connect and disconnect from microcontroller based on input and proceed
 If true connect
 Else disconnect
+Keep  executing the two threads to mock communication
 Stop
 ```
 Code to run level 3